funcool/clojure.jdbc/docs/user-guide.rst

 Make queries
 ============

 As usual, clj.jdbc offers two ways to send queries to a database, low level and high level way.
-In this case, a low level interface differs litle bit from hight level, because it returns a intermediate object, instance of ``QueryResult`` type, defined by clj.jdbc.
+In this case, the low level interface differs a litle bit from the high level one, because it returns an intermediate object: an instance of the ``QueryResult`` type, defined by clj.jdbc.

 .. note::

-    You can see a api documentation for know more about it, but mainly is for mantain a reference to a original java jdbc objects that are used for execute a query.
+    You can see the api documentation to know more about it, but mainly it is for mantaining a reference to the original java jdbc objects which were used for executing a query.

-In this case we start explain a high level macro ``with-query`` for make queries.
-The simplest way to explain of how it works is seeing some examples:
+We will begin by explaining the high-level ``with-query`` macro for performing queries.
+The simplest way of explaining how it works is by seeing some
+examples:

 .. code-block:: clojure